 If you don’t consume it with food, CBD oil can get into your body more quickly if you hold it under your tongue for at least 30 seconds before swallowing, as described earlier.
 That way at least some of the CBD bypasses your digestive system and gets into your bloodstream through the mucous membrane.

 You can’t do that with gummies, which also aren’t as versatile when it comes to preparation.
 But the upside to gummies is that they’re delicious!
 If chewing on a sweet treat helps you calm down, a CBD gummy might be just the thing.
-CBD gummies can also be handy for traveling since they won’t make you run over the TSA limits on carry-on liquids.
+CBD gummies can also be handy for traveling, since they won’t make you run over the TSA limits on carry-on liquids.
 But check with your destination location to be sure you are allowed to bring CBD products with you, and what types are allowed.

-As I noted earlier, CBD has not been approved as a treatment for any long-term anxiety disorder, including panic disorder.
-Moreover, as I also noted earlier, CBD takes a bit of time to get into your bloodstream and build up in your body, so it’s not quite the thing for anything that comes on suddenly.
+As noted earlier, CBD has not been approved as a treatment for any long-term anxiety disorder, including panic disorder.
+Moreover, since CBD takes a bit of time to get into your bloodstream and build up in your body, it’s not going to work quickly enough for anything that comes on suddenly.

-As with other anxiety disorders, if you’re suffering from panic attacks you should consult your physician or other experts.
-Anxiety disorders are complex conditions that often require multi-part treatments, not quick fixes.
+As with other anxiety disorders, if you’re suffering from panic attacks you should consult your physician or other expert.
+Anxiety disorders are complex conditions which often require multi-part treatments, not quick fixes.

 There may be no cure for stress in these worrying times.
 But CBD oil has nonetheless been helping many people through rough patches while helping maintain whole-body wellness.
-And with scientific research going on all the time, under lighter restrictions than before, we may yet learn even more about CBD’s powers.
+With scientific research going on all the time, and CBD now under lighter restrictions than before, we may yet learn even more about CBD’s powers.

 If you’re interested, check out our full array of CBD products to decide what’s best for you.
-If more than one appeals to you, we also have CBD bundles for sale that allow you to try out multiple products at a discount price.
-That even includes products for your pets – after all, they get nervous too!
+If more than one appeals to you, try out multiple products and mix and match until you find the best routine for you.